marciovmartins/futsite-microservices/doc/arch/ADR-002-Initial-architecture-setup-with-spring-boot-hateoas.md

 ## DECISION

-We will use the [Restful pattern](https://spring.io/guides/tutorials/rest/) and each bounded context are going to be on their own folder.
+We will use the [Spring Data REST](https://docs.spring.io/spring-data/rest/docs/current/reference/html/#reference) and each bounded context are going to be on their own folder.

 We will split the responsibilities in sub-folders by Model.
 Inside this model folders there will be entities, inbound controller resources and supporting libraries as database implementation or external services.